Welcome to today's edition of the Rush 24-7 podcast.

 Why this comparison?

-Why why are you comparing Obama to Clinton?
+Why are you comparing Obama to Clinton?

-This is just the host being uh uh uh curious, why not compare uh Obama to uh one of the Republican presidential nominees?
+Why not compare Obama to one of the Republican presidential nominees?

 Well, there'd be no comparison.

-Okay, so your point is that even a Democrat, even a socialist democrat like Hillary would be better off than this guy when it comes to foreign policy because she's more serious about it.
+Okay, so your point is that even a Democrat, even a socialist Democrat like Hillary would be better off than this guy when it comes to foreign policy because she's more serious about it.

-It's foreign policy, domestic policy, I see the mood.
+I see the mood.

-I believe in the American dream if you keep pushing forward, but this guy seems at every corner to pull that from us.
+But this guy seems at every corner to pull that from us.

 It's just tough to believe.

-I don't think, and the reason you and everybody else are having trouble, even the Clintons, Mrs. Clinton are having trouble understanding the lack of decision, say on Libya or anything else.
+I don't think, and the reason you and everybody else are having trouble, even the Clintons, Mrs. Clinton, are having trouble understanding the lack of decision, say, on Libya, or anything else, the root of it is the view of this country that Obama holds.

-How if if if he is a guy who does not believe in American exceptionalism, if he is a guy who thinks it's been his duty to run around the world and apologize for the United States.
+If he is a guy who does not believe in American exceptionalism, if he is a guy who thinks it's been his duty to run around the world and apologize for the United States, if he believes that the United States has achieved its superpower position illegitimately, then where's the logical connection?

 Why would we expect him to think at all in terms of the United States as the solution to the world's problems?